-A strong No Place for Hate committee is the foundation for creating sustainable positive change in your school's climate.
-It is important to consider the ratio of students to adults, representation of different demographic groups across the school on the committee, when and where the committee will meet, how often the committee will meet, and what role the committee will play throughout the year.
+A strong No Place for Hate committee is the foundation for creating sustainable, positive change in your school's climate.
+It is important to consider the ratio of students to adults, make sure the committee represents the demographics of your school community and decide how often the committee will meet, in what ways the committee will meet and what role the committee will play throughout the year.
 Below are a few tips to help you build a strong committee.